-sge resources The following configuration keys are required in a sge-type resource section:
+The following configuration keys are required in a sge-type resource section:

 - frontend: should contain the FQDN (Fully-qualified domain name) of the SGE front-end node.
 An SSH connection will be attempted to this node, in order to submit jobs and retrieve status info. - transport: Possible values are: ssh or local.
-If ssh, we try to connect to the host specified in frontend via SSH in order to execute SGE commands.
+If ssh, GC3Pie tries to connect to the host specified in frontend via SSH in order to execute SGE commands.
 If local, the SGE commands are run directly on the machine where GC3Pie is installed.

 To submit parallel jobs to SGE, a "parallel environment" name must be specified.
 You can specify the PE to be used with a specific application using a configuration parameter application name + \pe (e.g., gamess\pe, zods\pe); the default\pe parameter dictates the parallel environment to use if no application-specific one is defined.
-If neither the application-specific, nor the ''default\pe'' parallel environments are defined, then it will not be possible to submit parallel jobs.
+If neither the application-specific, nor the "default\pe" parallel environments are defined, then submission of parallel jobs will fail.

 When a job has finished, the SGE batch system does not (by default) immediately write its information into the accounting database.
 This creates a time window during which no information is reported about the job by SGE, as if it never existed.
-In order not to mistake this for a "job lost" error, GC3Libs allow a "grace time": qacct job information lookups are allowed to fail for a certain time span after the first time qstat failed.
+In order not to mistake this for a "job lost" error, GC3Libs allow a "grace time": qact job information lookups are allowed to fail for a certain time span after the first time qstat failed.
 The duration of this time span is set with the sge\accounting\delay parameter, whose default is 15 seconds (matches the default in SGE, as of release 6.2):